Assassination of Gertrude of Merania: Background

 Gertrude was born into the House of Andechs as the daughter of Berthold, Duke of Merania.
 The Duchy of Merania, a fiefdom of the Holy Roman Empire, laid in the peninsula of Istria and also had nominal suzerainty over the coast of the Adriatic Sea.
 Merania was located in the neighborhood of Dalmatia, belonging to Croatia in personal union with Hungary, which was ruled by Emeric from 1196 to 1204.
 His younger brother Andrew constantly rebelled against him.
 Following a victory against the king, he forced Emeric to cede Croatia and Dalmatia as an appanage to him in 1197.
 In practice, Andrew administered the provinces as an independent monarch.
-Although, Emeric defeated his brother after another conspiration in 1199, Andrew was allowed to return to his duchy in 1200.
-Andrew married Gertrude of Merania sometime between 1200 and 1203; his father-in-law Berthold owned extensive domains in the Holy Roman Empire along the borders of Andrew's duchy.
-Gertrude's influence and political involvement, already in the years before Andrew's reign as king, are clearly shown by the fact that when Emeric defeated his brother again in 1203, he found it necessary to send Gertrude back to her native land Merania.
+Although Emeric defeated his brother after another conspiracy in 1199, Andrew was allowed to return to his duchy in 1200.
+Andrew married Gertrude of Merania sometime between 1200 and 1203; Gertrude's father Berthold owned extensive domains in the Holy Roman Empire along the borders of Andrew's duchy.
+Gertrude's influence and political involvement, already in the years before Andrew's reign as king, are clearly shown by the fact that when Emeric defeated his brother again in 1203, he found it necessary to send Gertrude back to her native land of Merania.

-Andrew II ascended the Hungarian throne in 1205.
-As queen consort, Gertrude had unusual (but not unprecedented, see Helena of Serbia) influence over governmental affairs.
-Theodoric of Apolda in the hagiography of Elizabeth of Hungary emphasizes Gertrude's "masculine characteristics".
-Two sources testify that Gertrude exercised power during the king's absence on military campaigns.
+Andrew II ascended to the Hungarian throne in 1205.
+As queen consort, Gertrude had unusual (but not unprecedented; see Helena of Serbia) influence over governmental affairs.
+Theodoric of Apolda, in his hagiography of Elizabeth of Hungary, emphasizes Gertrude's "masculine characteristics".
+Two sources testify that Gertrude exercised power as regent during the king's absence on military campaigns.
 When Andrew II launched a campaign against the Cuman chieftain Gubasel in Bulgaria, Gertrude performed a judicial activity over a lawsuit between Abbot Uros of Pannonhalma and the castle serfs of Pressburg (present-day Bratislava, Slovakia) around 1212 or 1213.
 Another note mentions that when Gertrude was assassinated, the royal seal was lost.
-Both remarks imply that Gertrude acted as royal governor both times when Andrew led a campaign to Bulgaria and Halych, respectively, which caused resentment among the local elite.
+Both remarks imply that Gertrude acted as royal governor both times when Andrew led campaigns in Bulgaria and Halych, respectively, which caused resentment among the local elite.